Snorkeling Shelly Beach / Cabbage Tree Bay at Manly, Sydney

 Best Snorkel Spot

-In my opinion, the best snorkeling for seeing the Giant Cuttlefish and large Eastern Groper Wrasse is in Cabbage Tree Bay, they dart in between the large rocky seabed.
-For seeing unusual fish perched on the sea bed, on the corner of Shelly Beach was excellent, where you can see larger Wobbegongs, Scorpionfish, Sergeant Baker fish etc.
+In my opinion, the best snorkeling for seeing the Giant Cuttlefish and large Eastern Groper Wrasse is in Cabbage Tree Bay, is on the left hand side as you enter from Shelly Beach, where you can sometimes if you’re lucky spot a Cuttlefish, Wobbegong, and experience the sea kelp forest.

 Best Time Of Year

 You can snorkel all year round in calm wave conditions, but conditions can be better during Australia’s Summer season which runs from April to October.
-The marine life can vary due to the time of the year, for example, you’re more likely to see Giant Cuttlefish in the Autumn and winter months.
+The marine life can vary due to the time of the year, for example, you’re more likely to see Giant Cuttlefish in the Autumn and Winter months where there is generally better visibility.

-From my experience of snorkeling at Shelly and Cabbage Tree Bay over 5+ times, the marine life varies nearly every snorkel.
-The popular marine life which is common all year round I’ve highlighted below.
+From my experience of snorkeling at Shelly and Cabbage Tree Bay over 20+ times, the marine life varies every snorkel and every time it’s a new experience which I love!
+The popular marine life which is common all year round I’ve highlighted below the FAQ.

 Marine Life Icon